Garbo Laughed – and So Do I!

 One of the loveliest films she left us as a reminder of her radiant screen presence is Ninotchka.
 Ernst Lubitsch was another wonderful European addition to Hollywood (if you can get hold of his version of The Merry Widow, it’s a treasure!).
 He was famous for lighter than air comedy with a piquant ironic edge that definitely enriches Ninotchka.
 Billy Wilder and Charles Brackett wrote the witty screenplay and William H. Daniels filmed the story in glorious black and white.

 Even better, this film is as breathtakingly romantic as anything Garbo did in her weepy heyday!
 When stern commissar Nina Ivanovna arrives in France from Stalinist Russia to oversee the sale of Grand Duchess Swana’s jewels, she’s no match for the charms of Paris.
-Or the charms of the Grand Duchess’s boyfriend Leon who sets out to charm her into abandoning her mission.
+Or the charms of the Grand Duchess’s boyfriend Leon who sets out to seduce her into abandoning her mission.

 Leon, played beautifully by Melvin Douglas, goes through his own transformation as he finds himself falling head over heels with the last woman he ever imagined losing his heart to.
 One of the nicest things about this film is that both Leon and Ninotchka learn and grow through their love affair until at the end, they’re much better, more fulfilled people.
 That’s a perfect romance arc!